daCyberpunk/dated_news/Documentation/Github/General.md

 1. TYPO3 CMS 7.6 - 8.7
 2. tx_news 5.3.0 - 6.1.99
+3. recurr 1.0.0

 ### Installation
+#### via Extensionmanager (TER)
 1. Switch to the module “Extension Manager”.
-2. Get the extension from the Extension Manager: Press the “Retrieve/Update” button and search for the extension key dated_news and import the extension from the repository.
+2. Get the extension(s) from the Extension Manager: Press the “Retrieve/Update” button and search for the extension key dated_news and import the extension from the repository.

+#### via composer latest GITHUB Version (in development)
+1. Add `https://github.com/daCyberpunk/dated_news` and `https://github.com/daCyberpunk/recurr` to your repositories in composer.json.
+2. Add `"falkroeder/dated-news": "dev-master"` and `"falkroeder/recurr": "^1.0"` to your require array in composer.json.
+3. ofcourse you need to install news as well.
+4. composer update/install

+#### via composer (TER)
+1. Add `"typo3-ter/dated-news": "^5.0"` and `"typo3-ter/recurr": "^1.0"` to your require array in composer.json.
+3. ofcourse you need to install news as well.
+4. composer update/install

 ### Include static Typoscript